 COURSES TAUGHT IN RUSSIAN (RUS)

-101, 102 Introductory Russian I and II An introduction to the Russian language designed particularly to develop listening, speaking, reading and writing.
-Instruction and practice rely heavily on technological tools such as CD-ROMs, computerized drilling exercises, and interactive web activities.
+RUS 101, 102 Introductory Russian I and II An introduction to the Russian language designed particularly to develop listening, speaking, reading and writing.
+Instruction and practice rely heavily on technological tools such as CD-ROMs, computerized drilling exercises, and interactive Web activities.
 Weekly laboratory is mandatory.

-410, 411 Selected Topics: Russian Literature and Culture Highly advanced Russian language and culture courses for students who have already achieved the fourth level of language study.
+RUS 410, 411 Topics: Russian Language and Culture Advanced Russian language and culture courses for students who have completed two or more years of language study.
 These courses offer topics from a broad range of choices, including literary texts, poetry, film and avant-garde writers.
-These courses incorporate written and oral reports and weekly journals.
-The courses may be repeated for credit.
+Written and oral reports and weekly journals.
+This course may be repeated for credit.

 COURSES TAUGHT IN ENGLISH (RUSE)

-112 Tsars, Mad Cats, and Comrades: Introduction to Russian Literature This course serves as the introductory literature and culture course for Russian Area Studies as well as the major and minor.
+RUSE 112 Tsars, Mad Cats, and Comrades This course serves as the introductory literature and culture course for Russian Area Studies as well as the major and minor.
 It introduces students to the dominant literary and cultural traditions from 1800-2000, with particular emphasis on developments in poetry and prose, but also with reference to movements in art, music, theater, and dance.
 Students will gain experience in close readings of texts in order to better understand the Russian cultural tradition and the manner in which Russian literature and history intertwine.
 Note: this course requires no previous knowledge of Russian literature or history.

-204 Russian Film This course is an introduction to the most important trends, directors, and films in Russian cinema from the beginning of the 20th century to the present.
+RUSE 204 Russian Film 1917-2001 This course is an introduction to the most important trends, directors, and films in Russian cinema from the beginning of the 20th century to the present.
 Students are exposed to a wide range of movies, including early silent films, experimental films of the 1920s and early 1930s, socialist realist films, films on World War II and Soviet life, and films from contemporary Russia.
 All readings are in English and all films shown with English subtitles.
-Due to the rich heritage of Russian cinema, this course does not claim to be an exhaustive treatment of all the great Russian films, but rather aims to acquaint students with the overall contours of Russian filmmaking and with the fundamentals of reading film.
-(Welsh, Spring)
+Because of the rich heritage of Russian cinema, this course does not claim to be an exhaustive treatment of all the great Russian films, but rather aims to acquaint students with the overall contours of Russian filmmaking and with the fundamentals of reading film.

-206 America through Russian Eyes (also offered as AMST 206) How do you define America?
+RUSE 206 America Through Russian Eyes How do you define America?
 Does your definition mesh with what the rest of the world might think?
-This course explores American culture and identity through readings and films by American and Russian poets, novelists, and directors.
-From Red scares through the Cold War and Evil Empire all the way to the New Russians, twentieth- and twenty-first-century Americans and Russians have shared a deep mutual fascination, and have often defined themselves via contrast with the forbidding, alluring Other.
+This course explores American culture and identify through readings and films by American and Russian poets, novelists, and directors.
+From Red scares through the Cold War and Evil Empire all the way to the New Russians, twentieth-and twenty-first-century Americans and Russians have shared a deep mutual fascination, and have often defined themselves via contrast with the forbidding, alluring Other.
 We will study travelogues, memoirs, novels, stories, and films by artists as diverse as John Steinbeck, Langston Hughes, Gary Shteyngart, Ellen Litman, and Aleksei Balabanov, using these works to refine our own understanding of American culture.
 All readings and discussions will be in English.
-Register for either AMST 206 (prerequisite: AMST 100 or AMST 101 or HIST 105) or RUSE 206 (prerequisite: RUSE 112 or HIST 263).
-(Welsh, offered alternate years)
+Register for either AMST 206 (prerequisite: AMST 100 or AMST 101) or RUSE 206 (prerequisite: RUSE 112 or HIST 263).

-350 Dead Russians, Big Books: Survey of 19th Century Russian Literature (In translation) Nineteenth century Russian writers recorded “the ‘body and pressure of time’” and mapped the human heart, exploring relationships between men and women, sexuality, issues of good and evil, and the alienated individual’s search for meaning in the modern world.
+RUSE 350 Dead Russians, Big Books (In translation) Nineteenth century Russian writers recorded "the body and pressure of time" and mapped the human heart, exploring relationships between men and women, sexuality, issues of good and evil, and the alienated individual's search for meaning in the modern world.
 In brilliant, yet deliberately accessible work, prose writers recorded the conflict and struggle of their distinctively Russian cultural tradition, with its own understanding of ideas about religion, freedom, and the self, and its own attitudes toward culture, historical, and social order.
 Open to students of all levels.
 (Offered occasionally)

-460 Senior Seminar Designed for advanced majors in Russian Area Studies (both the History and Society and Language and Culture tracks), this seminar will expose students to current scholarship across the disciplines of Russian Area Studies and enhance students’ approach to research.
-Each seminar will be based upon fictional (novels, stories, plays, films) and non-fictional (memoirs, speeches, newspapers, journals, documents) works relating to a central theme; the theme will change from year to year based on students’ areas of specialization.
+RUSE 460 Capstone Seminar Designed for advanced majors and minors in Russian Area Studies (both the History & Society and Language & Culture tracks), this seminar provides a capstone experience.
+The seminar will engage students in current scholarship across the disciplines of Russian Area Studies and enhance student approach to research.
+Each seminar will be based upon fictional (novels, stories, plays, films) and non-fictional (memoirs, speeches, newspapers, journals, documents) works relating to a central theme, which will change from year to year.
 The seminar will explore a variety of approaches to the theme, with special attention to the sub-fields of greatest interest to class members.
-Other Russian Area Studies faculty will be invited to lead a session of the seminar, giving participants immediate access to a variety of disciplinary approaches (political science, economics, history, musicology, literary criticism) toward the course theme.
+Other Russian Area Studies faculty will be invited to lead a session of the seminar, giving participants immediate access to a variety of disciplinary approaches (political science, economics, history, Musicology, literary criticism) to the theme.
 Students will identify, assign, and lead discussions of critical and contextual sources, and will develop and complete a research paper.
-Potential themes include: Soviet culture and society during the Second World War; Russia in transition; Man and nature in Russia; the soldier in the Russian imagination; Petersburg.
-Suggested core texts include: War and Peace or Anna Karenina (Tolstoy), The Brothers Karamazov or Crime and Punishment (Dostoyevsky), Dead Souls (Gogol), Petersburg (Bely), Odessa Stories (Babel), Master and Margarita (Bulgakov), In the First Circle (Solzhenitsyn), Siberia on Fire (Rasputin), House on the Embankment (Trifonov), Children of the Arbat (Rybakov), The Line (Sorokin).
-Open to juniors and seniors majoring in either track of Russian Area Studies.
-(Offered alternate years)
+In addition to discussing our key texts, we will devote class time to critiquing current scholarship, developing research methods, articulating a research project, workshopping/revising the seminar paper, and honing presentation skills.
+Potential themes include: Soviet culture and society during the Second World War; Russia in transition; Man and nature in Russia; the soldier in the Russian imagination; Petersburg; Moscow; Petersburg vs. Odessa.